linda-seiter/CMSC115_2258/unit1_lab_vscode/README.md

-# CMSC 115 Week 1 Lab
+# CMSC 115 Unit 1 Lab

 ## Learning Objectives

-- Run a Java class
-- Edit a Java class
+- Run, test, and edit a Java class
 - Use single-line and multi-line (block) comments
 - Declare, initialize, and update a variable.
 - Use numeric operators in calculations.
+- Use the debugger to step through a program one line at a time.
+- Use the debugger to visualize variable initialization and reassignment in memory.
 - Use a `Scanner` to read user input.
-- Identify and fix common syntax errors
+- Identify and fix syntax and logic errors

+## Introduction

+In this lab, you will learn how to effectively run, test, and edit a Java class while mastering a variety of core programming concepts.
+You'll explore how to use both single-line and multi-line comments for documentation and clarity.
+The lab will show you how to declare, initialize, and update variables, as well as apply numeric operators in calculations.
+You'll also gain hands-on experience with using the debugger to step through a program, visualize variable changes in memory, and track variable initialization and reassignment.
+Additionally, you'll discover how to use the `Scanner` class to read user input, and learn how to identify and fix common syntax and logic errors.
+By the end of this lab, you'll have a deeper understanding of Java programming fundamentals and debugging techniques.

 ## Setup